srecinto/okta-oidc-python-flask/README.md

 ## How to Run

-NOTE: You may need to configure ports to listen to for serviing up the site
+NOTE: You may need to configure your listening ports when serving the site

 `python main.py`